 'I dreamt I woke up in my bedroom in Miami and opened the bedroom door.Maurice was in the hallway but his back was to me.
 He had his hat on and he half looked round towards me.
 He was walking away.
 That told me that he knew what had happened.

 'I also felt he was telling me I could have done something.
 I believe he'd been asking me for help when I woke up in Oxfordshire feeling nauseous.
-If I 'd known he was in hospital, I could have saved him then.

 'Maurice walked into that place complaining of a stomachache.
 He had eaten breakfast and hadn't been ill the day before that.'They took one x-ray, gave him a painkiller and the doctor said: "I'll send round a stomach specialist tomorrow.
 Good Afternoon."
 That was 4pm.
 Thirteen hours later he was brain dead.